tableau/TabPy/docs/server-config.md

 TABPY_PWD_FILE = c:\path\to\password\file.txt
 ```

+### Password File

 Password file is a text file containing usernames and hashed passwords
 per line separated by space.
 For username only ASCII characters
 supported.

+**It is highly recommended to restrict access to the password file
+with hosting OS mechanisms.
+Ideally the file should only be accessible
+for reading with account TabPy runs as and TabPy admin account.**

 There is `utils/user_management.py` utility to operate with
 accounts in the password file.
 Run `utils/user_management.py -h` to